-The optional gauge set on your boat includes the SmartcraftTM deluxe tachometer and speedometer multi-gauge system.
+The optional gauge set on your boat includes a tachometer and speedometer multi-gauge system.
 By pressing the "mode" button to change displays, the operator is able to gather important data critical to the safe operation of the boat and boat systems.